csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 algorithm (Russell and Wefald, 1991).
 The latter work also discusses metalevel state spaces and metalevel learning.

 The MA∗ algorithm appeared in Chakrabarti _et al._ (1989).
 SMA∗, or Simplified MA∗, emerged from an attempt to implement MA∗ as a comparison algorithm for IE (Russell, 1992).
 Kaindl and Khorsand (1994) have applied SMA∗ to produce a bidirectional search algorithm that is substantially faster than previous algorithms.
-Korf and Zhang (2000) describe a divide- and-conquer approach, and Zhou and Hansen (2002) introduce memory-bounded A∗ graph search and a strategy for switching to breadth-first search to increase memory-efficiency (Zhou and Hansen, 2006).
+Korf and Zhang (2000) describe a divideand-conquer approach, and Zhou and Hansen (2002) introduce memory-bounded A∗ graph search and a strategy for switching to breadth-first search to increase memory-efficiency (Zhou and Hansen, 2006).
 Korf (1995) surveys memory-bounded search techniques.

 The idea that admissible heuristics can be derived by problem relaxation appears in the seminal paper by Held and Karp (1970), who used the minimum-spanning-tree heuristic to solve the TSP.
 (See Exercise 3.30.)

-The automation of the relaxation process was implemented successfully by Priedi- tis (1993), building on earlier work with Mostow (Mostow and Prieditis, 1989).
+The automation of the relaxation process was implemented successfully by Prieditis (1993), building on earlier work with Mostow (Mostow and Prieditis, 1989).
 Holte and Hernadvolgyi (2001) describe more recent steps towards automating the process.
 The use of pattern databases to derive admissible heuristics is due to Gasser (1995) and Culberson and Schaeffer (1996, 1998); disjoint pattern databases are described by Korf and Felner (2002); a similar method using symbolic patterns is due to Edelkamp (2009).
 Felner _et al._ (2007) show how to compress pattern databases to save space.
 The probabilistic interpretation of heuristics was investigated in depth by Pearl (1984) and Hansson and Mayer (1989).

 By far the most comprehensive source on heuristics and heuristic search algorithms is Pearl’s (1984) _Heuristics_ text.
 This book provides especially good coverage of the wide variety of offshoots and variations of A∗, including rigorous proofs of their formal properties.
 Kanal and Kumar (1988) present an anthology of important articles on heuristic search, and Rayward-Smith _et al._ (1996) cover approaches from Operations Research.
 Papers about new search algorithms—which, remarkably, continue to be discovered—appear in journals such as _Artificial Intelligence_ and _Journal of the ACM_.